sindastra-docker/minecraft-environment/hub/README.md

 In both command examples, you will have to replace /path/to/minecraft with your actual server path (the directory with the .jar file)!

+For generic server instructions you might want to check https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server

 ###### "Minecraft" is a trademark of Mojang Synergies AB.
 This Docker image is not affiliated with Mojang Synergies AB.